natlas/natlas/natlas-server/README.md

 Backing services in the Natlas server are defined via environment configs.
 They are as follows:

 * A SQL Database (SQLite is used if an external Database connection string is not supplied)
-* An Elasticsearch 7.x Cluster
+* An Elasticsearch 7.x Cluster (8.x may work in compatbility mode with ELASTIC_CLIENT_APIVERSIONING=1)
 * (Optional) A mail server for user account related functionality

 ## Installation (Production)